 A quorum for a meeting of Shareholders is 2 Attending Shareholders entitled to vote on a resolution at that meeting.
 Each individual present may only be counted once towards a quorum.
 If a Shareholder has appointed more than one proxy or attorney or Corporate Representative, only one of them may be counted towards a quorum.

-If a quorum is not present within 30 minutes after the time appointed for the commencement of a meeting of Shareholders, the meeting is dissolved unless the chairperson of the meeting or the Board adjourns the meeting to a date, time and place determined by that chairperson or the Board.
+If a quorum is not present within 30 minutes after the time appointed for the commencement of a meeting of Shareholders, the meeting is dissolved unless the chairperson of the meeting or the Board adjourns the meeting to a date, time and venue or venues (including using Virtual Meeting Technology only) determined by that chairperson or the Board.

 If a quorum is not present within 30 minutes after the time appointed for the commencement of an adjourned meeting of Shareholders, the meeting is dissolved.